jonboland/gardenlife/README.rst

 Don’t forget to click the *CREATE/UPDATE* button whenever you make changes that you want to keep!
 If you alter something and select another item from the dropdown list without doing this, the update will be lost.

-Remember to save the changes you’ve made to your garden (or gardens) periodically and before closing gardenlife.
+Lastly, remember to save the changes you’ve made to your garden (or gardens) periodically and before closing gardenlife.

 .. _`gardenlife`: https://github.com/jonboland/gardenlife/raw/master/docs/gardenlife.zip